char502/shuffle-and-sort-exercise/README.md

 ## An app that shuffles and sorts numbered cards at the click of a button

-- Technologies used: vanilla HTML, CSS and javaScript
+- Technologies used: Vanilla HTML, CSS and JavaScript
 - Click here to see working version of the app: https://char502.github.io/shuffle-and-sort-exercise/

 ## Works on Desktop and Mobile